community-z-users/czt/jedit/README.txt

 To install the ZLive plugin you need to:
   1. Install the Console plugin using jEdit's Plugin manager
-  2. copy bin/zlive-jedit-plugin.jar AND ../bin/czt-dep.jar
+  2. copy ZLivePlugin.jar AND czt-dep.jar
      to SETTINGS_DIR/jars
   3. restart jEdit to load the new plugin